Keeping calm when stock markets fluctuate

 Aviva's Head of Savings and Retirement, Alistair McQueen, offers advice on managing investments in times of market volatility.

+Investments can go down as well as up and you could get back less than you put in.
 In the event of investment market volatility, the first piece of advice we’d give to ISA, pension or drawdown customers is not to panic.
 It’s wise to consider taking action, but when it comes to investments, decisions made in haste and under stress are rarely good ones.

 These products are longer-term investments, meaning at least five years (and usually far more for pensions).
 So, any investment market volatility should be viewed against this long-term horizon.
 It’s rarely wise to base long-term investment decisions on short-term market fluctuations.

 As well as not panicking, these are the five calm actions I would recommend to customers.

 - Understand your own situation

 The headlines typically report movements in the main stock market indices, such as the FTSE 100.
 But most people aren’t invested solely in equities, nor in funds that solely track these indices.
 Most people’s investments are across different types of assets, helping to spread their investment risk.
 So, base your consideration on your own situation not on the headlines.
 You may be able to look at your pension or ISA online and view your investments that way.
 With this information you may want to consider rebalancing your investments, to ensure your risk is spread.